 be compressed that much.

-- Manufactures must stay with restrictions imposed by Fed-Ex and or UPS and some try to squeak by but get caught shipping larger.
+- Manufacturers must stay with restrictions imposed by Fed-Ex and or UPS, and some try to squeak by but get caught shipping larger.

-From our perspective it’s usually not intentional nor is it consistent.
+From our perspective, it’s usually not intentional, nor is it consistent.
 Mattresses from the same brand undergo manufacturing changes (not large enough to tell you).
-Many times we notice variations – it’s not a standard across the board shorting of width or length of a bed.
+We often notice variations – it’s not a standard across-the-board shorting of the width or length of a bed.